Spring Data JPA

 If we are using Spring-Boot with embedded Apache Tomcat server, we can use Tomcat’s container DataSource which has connection pooling capabilities:

-, we are going to use Tomcat’s DataSourceFactory to generate a DataSource with the specified connection pooling parameters.
-You can find a list of available properties for Tomcat’s DataSource here, in order to fine tune your database connections.
+In this case, instead of returning Spring's DriverManagerDataSource, we are going to use Tomcat's DataSourceFactory to generate a DataSource with the specified connection pooling parameters.
+You can find a list of available properties for Tomcat's DataSource here.
+These will allow you to fine tune your database connection pool.

 Finally, when you run your application, Spring-Boot will pick up your configuration and create the EntityManagerFactory using EclipseLink instead of Hibernate.